codingstrip/concreteness_fading-review/README.md

 # Concreteness Fading (Literature Review)

-For comprehensive literature review, we conducted a systematic search with six research databases covering all potential disciplines: computing (ACM Digital Library and IEEE Xplore); Education (ERIC), Multidisciplinary (SCOPUS, Google Scholar, Web of Science).
-Also, we expanded our search queries beyond "concreteness fading" to include other terminologies, as listed below.
+For comprehensive review of concreteness fading, we conducted a systematic search with six research databases covering all potential disciplines: computing (ACM Digital Library and IEEE Xplore); Education (ERIC), Multidisciplinary (SCOPUS, Google Scholar, Web of Science).
+Also, we expanded our search terms beyond "concreteness fading" to ensure that we do not miss any paper that may be relevant and useful.
+These terms are listed below under keywords.

 ## Keywords
 - concreteness fading